 Apart from this, people from southern Africa mind our own business and desire a quiet life.
-We want to live in the light of our gospel.
+We want to live in light of our gospel.
 That is how Oom Jacobus, another one of my mentors, approaches life.
-How he cut his meat and wrap it for customers; cure the bacon; grew his spices in his enormous garden at his home in Woodstock, these are all outworkings of his fundamental view of life.
+How he cut his meat and wrapped it for customers; cured the bacon; grew his spices in his enormous garden at his home in Woodstock; these are all outworkings of his fundamental view of life.

-As Oom Giel lead us in reciting the Apostolic Creed, I wondered, how many times through the years was it recited in this Church!
+As Oom Giel led us in reciting the Apostolic Creed, I wondered how many times through the years was it recited in this Church!
 The settlers, for all their faults – many of them were bound by this confession and tried to live true to its articles.